-The Board has established a policy that every student must have an Emergency Medical Authorization Form completed and signed by their family member in order to participate in any activity off school grounds.
-This includes field trips, spectator trips, athletic and other extra-curricular activities, and co-curricular activities.
+The Board has established a policy that every student must have an Emergency Medical Authorization Form completed and signed by their guardian in order to participate in any activity off school grounds.
+This includes field trips, spectator trips, athletics and other extra-curricular activities, and co-curricular activities.